-The primary aim of any international agreement is to strengthen teaching and research while broadening the international experience of the participants and fostering goodwill.
+The primary aim of any international agreement is to advance Carleton’s academic and research goals as set out in the International Strategic Plan 2020-2025 and Strategic Integrated Plan.
 Agreements should specify:

 - Joint or reciprocal actions to be taken

-- Period of time which the agreement is in force
+- Period of time which the agreement is expected to be in force

 - Responsible departments at both institutions

 - Short and long term benefits and risks

 - Resource implications: financial, facilities and other resources